How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 The governor of the Siberian region of Kuzbass, Sergei Tsivilyov, announced that he was changing the spelling of its name to add a capital Z in the middle.

-Twenty-year-old gymnast Ivan Kuliak taped a white Z shape on his chest on the podium while receiving his bronze medal this week at an international competition in Qatar.
-And Maria Butina, a member of the Russian parliament who was convicted in the United States for trying to being an unregistered foreign agent for Russia, posted a video of herself drawing a white Z on the lapel of her jacket.
+Twenty-year-old gymnast Ivan Kuliak taped a white Z on his chest while on the podium to receive his bronze medal this week at an international competition in Qatar.
+And Maria Butina, a member of the Russian parliament who was convicted in the United States as an unregistered foreign agent for Russia, posted a video of herself drawing a white Z on the lapel of her jacket.

 A Russian gymnast wore a ‘Z’ when standing by a Ukrainian champ.
 In Russia, it symbolizes support for the invasion.

-While the symbol has been gaining traction over the past week, so too have antiwar protests in Russia and other places denouncing the war, even in the face of a clampdown on critics.
+While the symbol has been gaining traction over the past week, so too have antiwar demonstrations in Russia and other places, even in the face of a clampdown on critics.
 About 58 percent of Russians approve of the invasion of Ukraine, while 23 percent oppose it, according to a survey conducted across Russia by independent polling groups last week.

 What does the Z mean?